Last Updated on May 11, 2022 by Chef

 Some of the luxury villas are stand-alone properties, others are within the grounds of the big golf course resorts, such as The Sheraton and Sea Temple.

 The hotels are mostly clustered at the north and south ends of Four Mile Beach.
-The stinger net, marina, and Macrossan Street, with its shops and restaurants, are at the northern end.
+The stinger net, marina (with marina restaurants and shops), and Macrossan Street, with its shops, bars, and restaurants, are at the northern end.

 If you don’t have your own vehicle we’d recommend staying as close to the marina and Macrossan St as possible.
 There are local shuttle buses and taxi-style vans, but they quickly get very expensive.
 Bike hire is a good option for getting around, but remember how hot it gets in Port Douglas.

 A new development in Port Douglas are the purple electric scooters you’ll see everywhere.
 These can be rented or hired in Port Douglas and from various hotels.

 The heart of Port Douglas, the town, shops, restaurants, and Sunday market, are at the tip of this long narrow peninsula.